umami-hep/umami-preprocessing/docs/index.md

 - [https://github.com/umami-hep/umami-preprocessing](https://github.com/umami-hep/umami-preprocessing)

-You can find information about tagger training and FTAG softwareat the central FTAG algorithms [docs pages](https://ftag.docs.cern.ch/algorithms/GNN/).
+You can find information about tagger training and FTAG software at the central [docs pages](https://ftag.docs.cern.ch/algorithms/GNN/).

 ???+ info "UPP tutorial"

     A tutorial on how to use the framework is provided at the [central FTAG docs page](update-link)

 ## Introduction